Seattle University quad and fountain looking north

 Our Criminal Justice Advisory Committee, with more than 100 members, includes key professionals from more than 50 agencies in local, state, federal and private criminal justice agencies, including the FBI, DEA, ACLU, Microsoft Global Securities Risk Operations, Seattle Police Department, WA State Department of Corrections, the Public Defender Association and many more.

-Committee members make important contributions through assisting with program development, internships and collaborative research and service initiatives, preparing for labor market demands and determining the best ways to serve your needs as a student.
+Members make important contributions through assisting with program development, internships and collaborative research and service initiatives, preparing for employment trends, and determining the best ways to serve our students’ needs.

 Featured Faculty